tomoyuki28jp/web4r/docs/en/tutorial/part1.markdown

 ----
 ### Q. Why did you reinvent yet another markup language with reader macros? [cl-who](http://www.weitz.de/cl-who/) does the similar things with a regular macro.

 A. Because it's shorter.
-For example, if you rewrite the following code with cl-who, I think it's gonna be longer.
+For example, if you rewrite the following sml code with cl-who, I think it's gonna be longer.

     [html [body [table (dotimes (x 3) [tr [td x]])]]]